I think the Calculator-GAF thread somehow got merged in here, could a mod look into that?

 Speaking of Jersey you guys better get your shit together and get a D gov. I want to see a Tristate Area doing progressive shit (we got to get out state senate in order this year)

-Shit, imagine what NY could get done with a dem state senate.
-I mean we just got $15/hr and paid family leave.
+Shit, if we had that imagine what NY could get done.
+I mean we just got $15/he and paid family leave.

 Looking at your second link isn't it a bit abnormal for a democrat to be strong in the south now.
 If hilary is strong in the south this election cycle multiple southern republican states besides the one's most people think can be taken from them like Arizona and Georgia are in danger of getting taken from the dems.
 I wouldn't be surprised if polling shows more southern states like MS flipping to the democrats in this election cycle eventually looking at that electoral map from benchmark politics.